2022 Guide to Student Housing in Seoul

 Korean Words: Goshiwon – 고시원.
 Also named a goshitel – 고시텔.

-One-room in Seoul.
+One room in Seoul.
 Images provided by 42Share.

 When looking for Goshiwons you may also come across the term ‘Hasuk Jib’ (하숙집).
 While these aren’t very common anymore, they are another possible housing option.
 Hasuk jibs are similar to goshiwons in that they are small and have shared facilities.

 The difference between a hasuk jib and a goshiwon is that hasuk jibs also offer meals included in the rent payment.
 This usually means that you will get two free meals per day.
 However, hasuk jibs are a less common option for two reasons.
-They are quite rare these days, and they often have little to no advertising.
+They are pretty rare these days, and they often have little to no advertising.
 This means you will rarely (if ever) be able to find them online.

 Benefits And Downsides